Sukma Games: Para Sukma Games

 Para Sukma Games (Para Sukan Malaysia), is a multi-sport event held for Malaysian athletes with disabilities.
 The games were previously known as the National Games of Malaysia For the Orthopaedically Handicapped (Sukan Kebangsaan Bagi Orang Cacat Anggota Malaysia) from 1982 until 1998 and the Paralimpiad Malaysia Games (Sukan Paralimpiad Malaysia) from 1998 until 2018 and held separately from the Sukma Games until 2010.

+Outside Malaysia

+In the 1990 to 1996 editions, several Southeast Asian countries also participated in the games.
+In the 2002 edition, several other Asian countries participated in the games.